-What Construction Contractors Need To Know
+What Construction Contractors Need To Know About GST/HST

-According to Construction Accounting Best Practices, every contactor whose earnings exceed $30,000 in one single quarter or over four consecutive quarters, must register for a General Services Tax (GST) / Harmonized Sales Tax (HST) number in order to collect GST/HST on behalf of the Canadian government.
+According to Construction Accounting Best Practices, every contractor whose earnings exceed $30,000 in one single quarter or over four consecutive quarters, must register for a General Services Tax (GST) / Harmonized Sales Tax (HST) number in order to collect GST/HST on behalf of the Canadian government.
 These collected taxes are not seen as revenue, but rather as a liability for the contractor.

 Contractors with a Registered GST/ HST Number

 However, when a contractor registers for a GST/HST business number, they become eligible to file a claim in the form of an input tax credit for all the GST/HST taxes paid on the construction project related costs.
 This can be done monthly, quarterly, or annually.
 For Ontario businesses that collect GST/HST this becomes a viable option for saving money on a construction project.

 Contractors, however, should also be aware of the provisions that apply when a project is substantially completed (90% or more).
 Once a project is substantially complete, GST/HST on the consideration, or any part of which has not been paid or become due, is payable on the last day of the month following the month of substantial completed.
 For example, if a construction project is substantially completed by December 13th, then the GST/HST is due on the last day of January.